yumyum0035/dadJokes/README.md

 Get a random dad joke after checking the weather report!

-# How to implement API key
+# How to implement OpenWeather API key

-Create a new .js file called config.js and add:
+Create a new .js file called config.js and add the following line:

 ``
 export function key() { return "yourAPIkeyhere"; }
 ``

+for more information about the API key, read this https://openweathermap.org/appid

 # What we worked on